 All restaurants are misted with a sanitizing spray between each meal service.

-All servers wear face shields.
+All servers wear face shields or masks.

 Food orders are taken by our “Beach Buddies” and delivered to guests’ loungers or tables.